-Icardi's agent hints at PSG move
+Icardi's Agent Hints at PSG Move

 The transfer window is set to close and Icardi's future is still unresolved amid links to Ligue 1 champions PSG, LaLiga outfits Atletico Madrid and Valencia, as well as Napoli.

-Inter is determined to sell star forward Icardi, who was stripped of the captaincy last season and is not wanted by manager Antonio Conte.
+Inter are determined to sell star forward Icardi, who was stripped of the captaincy last season and is not wanted by head coach Antonio Conte.

 Amid reports Icardi could make a deadline-day move to PSG on loan, Nara told Tiki Taka: "I'll work until the end of the transfer window.